The Main Event Loop

 }

-Since we are single-threaded again, we could even get rid of the channels while achieving the same result.
+Since we are single-threaded again, we can even get rid of the channel while achieving the same result.

 Filename: listings/main_event_loop/5/main.rs